TascoGitGud/Bicycle-Manufacturer-Performance-Analysis-Using-SQL/README.md

 **💡 Observations:**

-Helmets is the **only subcategory** receiving seasonal discounts.
-Total discount cost nearly doubled from **$828 in 2012 to $1,606 in 2013**, suggesting increasing promotion intensity - worth reviewing whether the margin trade-off is justified by the volume uplift.
+Helmets is the only product getting discounts.
+The discount cost doubled from $828 in 2012 to $1,606 in 2013.

+The store should check if these discounts are actually bringing more sales and profit, or if they're just cutting into margins without enough benefit.

 ---